tdimiduk/clifun/README.md

 ```

-If you want to think in a more data oriented design, you can have clattr construct a data object for you
+If you want to think in a more data oriented design, you can have clattr construct a data object for you and use it as you please.

 ```
 import attr